- The Source Code Manager

 - Open your project in WEBDEV.

-- On the "SCM" pane, in the "Project" group, click "Add the project".
+- On the "SCM" pane, in the "Add project" group, click "Add project to SCM".

-- In the wizard, select the repository to use.
-Specify whether you want to use:
+- In the wizard, select the repository to use:

 - Validate the wizard.
 The project is added to SCM.